Forget the new iPhones: Apple’s best product is now privacy

 But let’s be honest–Apple is a corporation, and a corporation’s goal is to make as much money as possible.
 In this age of tech giants, user data may be the new black gold, but Apple’s business model doesn’t rely on monetizing such information.
 Apple makes its hundreds of billions every year by selling physical products that have a high markup.
 Facebook and Google, on the other hand, have a business model built around advertisers who want as much data about users as possible so they can better target them.
 This is why, for example, Google would never build the types of anti-tracking and privacy protections into the Android OS that Apple has done with MacOS and iOS.
 Google–and Facebook–aren’t going to cut off their access to all that black gold.

-That’s not to say Apple doesn’t collect user data, It does; it just keeps it to a minimum.
+That’s not to say Apple doesn’t collect user data, it does; it just keeps it to a minimum.
 Matter of fact, iOS devices send ten times less data to Apple than Android devices send to Google, according to independent researchers.
 And most of the information an iOS device does send back to Apple is obfuscated with a technique called Differential Privacy, which adds random information to a user’s data before it reaches Apple so the company has no way of knowing that it came from your device.

 Apple can still improve its privacy protections